-Eight extant species and a variety are readily encountered for the E/Pe-clade, though not all taxa are yet characterised by molecular phylogenetics (e.g., E. mexicana, E. carinata, E. mexicana). the The displeased situation of lacking information regarding taxonomic availability and typification of scientific names, morphology particularly of the coccoid cells and DNA sequence data hinders us from a clarified and integrative taxonomy of the E/Pe-clade.
-In the present study, we characterise investigate the type species of Ensiculifera, namely E. mexicana, , based on morphological and molecular data.
-The taxonomic clarification allows for a clear delimitation of Ensiculifera from Pentapharsodinium and also requires the erection of Matsuokaea, gen. nov.
-These three lineages can be readily distinguished based on the morphology of the coccoid cells.
-In the taxon sampling for molecular phylogenetics, we include a sequence gained from a ctenophoran parasite that nests with sequences of the E/Pe-clade.
+Eight extant species and a variety are readily identified as belonging to the E/Pe-clade, though not all taxa are yet characterised by molecular phylogenetics (e.g., E. mexicana, E. carinata, E. mexicana).
+The lack of information regarding taxonomic availability and typification of scientific names, the degree of morphological variation, particularly regarding the coccoid cells, and DNA sequence data for many critical species hinders the development of a clarified and integrative taxonomy within the E/Pe-clade.
+In the present study, we investigate the type species of Ensiculifera, namely E. mexicana, on the basis of morphological and molecular data.
+This taxonomic clarification allows for a clear differentiation between Ensiculifera and Pentapharsodinium, and leads to the erection of Matsuokaea, gen. nov.
+The three lineages represented by these genera can be distinguished by the morphology of their coccoid cells.
+In the taxon sampling for molecular phylogenetics we include a sequence gained from a ctenophoran parasite that nests with sequences of the E/Pe-clade.
 The parasite is attached to the ectoderm or embedded in the mesoglea of the ctenophore, where it causes localised collapse of the mesoglea, particularly in regions near the aboral pole (Smith et al. 2007; Smith 2011).
-Overall, we aim at a better knowledge of calcareous dinophytes, particularly regarding morphology of coccoid cells and the life-history.
+Overall, we aim at a better understanding of calcareous dinophytes, particularly regarding their life-history and the morphology of coccoid cells.

 Materials and methods